Ajrarn/Natao/app/languages/helpMarkdown-en.md

 ```

 Because the content of the text is not formatted, three details become noticeable:

-- The hash and star signs don't impact the formatting.
+- The hash-tag and star signs don't impact the formatting.
-- Each sentence appears as is, not as paragraphs.
+- Each sentence appears as is, not as a paragraph.
 - Each blank space remains as is.

 # Highlighting Code

-Unformatted blockquotes are often used to display programming code.
+Unformatted block-quotes are often used to display programming code.

 Because Natao is not intended for use by computer programmers, its capacities as a computer code editor are deactivated by default.
-You may reactivate these dormant capacities by starting your section of computer code with three grave accent signs ( ` ), followed by two colons ( : ) placed right before your first sentence, as follows:
+You may reactivate these dormant capacities by starting your section of computer code with three grave accent signs ( ` ), followed by two colons signs ( : ) placed right before your first sentence, as follows:

     ```
 	::typescript